 Realistic expectations and quick tips

-Expect an integrated soundbar to deliver impactful movie and music bass down to roughly 40–60 Hz in a typical living room—enhanced by wall/ corner coupling—but not the 20–30 Hz authority a standalone sub gives.
-Next, we’ll dig into how to read those measurements and which specific specs matter when comparing models.
+All-in-one soundbars can deliver impactful bass down to roughly 40–60 Hz in a typical living room — enhanced by wall and corner placement — but not the 20–30 Hz authority a standalone subwoofer provides.
+Keep that distinction in mind when setting realistic expectations.
+Next, we’ll dig into how to read measurements and which specs matter most when comparing models.

 Critical specs and measurements to evaluate no-subwoofer soundbars

-When marketing blur and marketing watts don’t cut it, focus on hard numbers.
-Below are the objective metrics and practical thresholds you should use to compare all-in-one bars and predict real-room bass and clarity.
+When marketing blur and inflated wattage claims don’t cut it, focus on hard numbers.
+Below are the objective metrics and practical thresholds to compare models and predict real-room bass and clarity — ensuring your choice is backed by verified acoustic performance rather than flashy advertising.

 Key specs and what they tell you